SarangVehale/portfolio/content/post/microsoft-onedrive/index.md

 draft: false
 title: "How to Stop Microsoft OneDrive from Bugging You"
 tags: ["Microsoft", "OneDrive", "Windows", "Pain"]
+description: "A quick guide on how to prevent the OneDrive backup from taking over your files on Windows, with simple workarounds"
 ---

 # How to stop Microsoft OneDrive to stop bugging up your system